Tropixy/Github-Activity/README.md

 2. Press `Enter` or click the "Show Activity" button.
 3. The user's recent public activity will be fetched and displayed in the table.

+## 💡 Inspiration

+This project is a feature-rich, graphical implementation inspired by the "GitHub User Activity" project specification from [roadmap.sh](https://roadmap.sh/projects/github-user-activity).
+While the original concept was for a simple command-line tool, this application expands upon it with a full desktop experience.

 ## 📸 Screenshots

 <p align="center">